Successive Point-of-Interest Recommendation with Local Differential Privacy: Problem definition

-Based on Definition \ref{def2}, we can formally define the successive POI recommendation problem as follows.
-Given a user $u\in\mathcal{U}$ and a series of his/her check-in history {$c_{u}^{1},c_{u}^{2},\cdots,c_{u}^{t}$}, the objective of POI recommendation system is to recommend a suitable POI for user $u$ at time $t+1$.
+Based on Definitions \ref{def2}, \ref{def3}, and \ref{def4}, we can define the successive POI recommendation problem as follows.
+Given a user $u$ and his/her check-in history $CH_{u}=\{ (u, p_{x}^{1}), \cdots, (u, p_{y}^{T}) \}$, the objective of the recommendation system is to recommend a set of POIs that the user $u$ is likely to visit at timestamp $T+1$.